calebhadley1/data-science-resources/mathematical-foundations-of-data-science/6_applied_linear_algebra_intro.md

 ## Chapter 7: Matrix Examples
 - TODO try a few of these in spare time (optional)

+## Chapter 8: Linear Equations
+- TODO fill me in

 ## Chapter 10: Matrix Multiplication
 - TODO fill me in

 ## Chapter 11: Matrix Inverses
-- TODO do section 0-2
+- TODO do section 0-3